-ECE - All of:

-ENGR2410 Signals and Systems 4 ENGR

-OR

-or designated alternative

-ENGR2420 Intro Microelectronic Circuits with laboratory 4 ENGR

-ENGR2510 Software Design 4 ENGR
+ECE - All of: ENGX2134 Engineering Systems Analysis 2 ENGR ENGR2410 Engineering Systems Analysis: Signals OR or designated alternative 2 ENGR ENGR2420 Intro Microelectronic Circuits with laboratory 4 ENGR ENGR2510 Software Design or approved substitutions 4 ENGR ENGR3410 Computer Architecture 4 ENGR

-or approved substitutions

-ENGR3410 Computer Architecture 4 ENGR

-The designated alternative for ENGR2410 (p.
-50), Signals and Systems is Engineering Systems Analysis and Engineering Systems Analysis: Signals.
+ENGR2410 (p.
+55), Engineering Systems Analysis: Signals has a required corequisite of ENGX2134: Engineering Systems Analysis

 Approved substitutions for ENGR2510 (p.
-51), Software Design are: Complexity Science (p.
-60), Software Systems (p.
-60).
+56), Software Design are: Complexity Science (p.
+71), Software Systems (p.
+69).
 These are all advanced-level E:C courses with a software design experience that is comparable in scope to the one in Software Design.